sbtoledo/norobot/README.md

 # norobot

-Connect/Express middleware to disable robots indexing.
-It just sets `X-Robots-Tag` header to `no-index, no-follow`, useful to avoid indexing of staging environments by search engines.
+Connect/Express middleware that sets `X-Robots-Tag` header to `no-index, no-follow`.
+Useful to avoid indexing of non production environments.

 ## Install